hamlet-io/docs/docs/how-to/define/accessing-components.md

     }
     ```

-    The process_order function now has 3 environment variables defined which set the ARN, PrimaryKey and Name of the usertable globaldb.
+    The process_order function now has 3 environment variables defined, which set the ARN, PrimaryKey and Name of the user table globaldb.
 Adding the link between the components updated the settings for the process_order occurrence to include details about the table which were then converted to environment variables.

-1. Now that the lambda is passing details of the globaldb to the application run time environment we need to make sure the permissions align with the requirements.
+1. Now that Lambda is passing details of the globaldb to the application run time environment we need to make sure the permissions align with the requirements.
 The process_order function only needs read only access to the globaldb.
 The permissions can also be configured using links, through the Role property.

-    To see the roles that a component offers in links we can look at occurrence
+    To see the roles that a component offers in links we can look at the occurrence:

     ```bash
     hamlet component describe-occurrence -n database-usertable-globaldb -q 'State.Roles'